Grilled Peaches with Ice Cream and Honey

 - 2 tablespoons honey

 - 3 tablespoons diced mint leaves

-- Prepare the grill for direct or one zone cooking.
-Target the temperature over the heat at 375 degrees Fahrenheit.
+- Preheat Grill: Prepare the grill for direct or one zone cooking.
+Target the temperature over the heat at 400 degrees Fahrenheit.

-- Coat the flesh side of the peaches with olive oil using a brush and place the peaches over direct heat.
-Grill over direct heat for 4-5 minutes or until the peaches have grill marks and have softened a bit.
+- Grill Peaches: Coat the flesh side of the peaches with olive oil using a brush and place the peaches over direct heat.
+Grill over direct heat for 4-6 minutes or until the peaches have grill marks and have softened a bit.
 See note below for ripeness considerations.

-- Remove the peaches from the grill and place one scoop of ice cream and a drizzle of honey.
+- Serve: Remove the peaches from the grill and serve warm with one scoop of ice cream and a drizzle of honey.
 Finish with some of the crushed graham cracker and a small amount of mint.
-Serve immediately so the ice cream doesn't melt.
+Serve immediately.

 Nutrition information is automatically calculated, so should only be used as an approximation.